clojure-emacs/cider/README.md

 available commands is available in the nREPL menu and in the following section of this manual.

+### Pretty printing in the REPL

+Make the REPL always pretty-print the results of your commands.
+Note that this will not work correctly with forms such as `(def a 1) (def b2)` and it expects `clojure.pprint` to have been required already (the default in more recent versions of Clojure):

+<kbd>M-x nrepl-toggle-pretty-printing</kbd>

 ## Keys

 * <kbd>M-x nrepl-jack-in</kbd>: Launch an nrepl server and a repl client.